SEND Information Report

 - Individual Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.

 - Quality First Teaching is delivered in each class; this is monitored and assessed on a termly basis.
 The high Quality First Teaching which is differentiated for individual pupils is the first step in responding to pupils who have or may have SEN.

 - The school regularly and carefully reviews the quality of teaching for all pupils, including those at risk of underachievement.
 This includes reviewing and, where necessary, improving, teachers understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered.

 - The school regularly meets to discuss and evaluate assessment results and progress that individual children have made.
-The team in consultation with SENCO and SLT decide whether to make special educational provision for any individual child.
-This involves the teacher and SENCO considering all of the information gathered from within the school about the individual pupil’s progress, alongside national data and expectations of progress.
+The team in consultation with SENC0 and SLT decide whether to make special educational provision for any individual child.
+This involves the teacher and SENC0 considering all of the information gathered from within the school about the individual pupil’s progress, alongside national data and expectations of progress.
 This includes high quality and accurate formative assessment, using effective tools and early assessment materials.

 - Additional intervention and support cannot compensate for a lack of good quality teaching.
 Additional intervention is planned and completed in class/ on a one to one basis outside class.
 Progress is monitored and evaluated.

 - For higher levels of need, the school will draw on more specialised assessments from external agencies and professionals including the SENCo.